gritsenko/c3_spine_plugin/README.md

 - Requires Spine version 3.8+ JSON files.
 See Spine Formatter below to upgrade older JSON files.
 - In the Spine export dialogue box, under Runtime, set both 'Filter min' and 'Filter mag' to Linear.
 - Max texture size, limited to one sheet of 4096x4096.
 Multiple texture sheets not supported.
+## Additional Spine project guidelines:
+- For jumping or large movments, animate Spine character 'in place', don't do large translations in the Spine project.
+- Use C3 events and movement to do the large translations in the C3 project instead (e.g. a long jump.)
+- If animation is clipping against the bounds of the C3 object, you can use the scale property to make the Spine render smaller
+- Alternatively create a large transparent image in the Spine project behind your Spine character, this will can be used to set the bounding box size fot the C3 spine render.
+## Share your C3 and Spine plugin work!
+- Tweet your work @kindeyegames , @pix2d and #construct3, we'd be happy to see your work!

 ![warn](docs/images/SpineExportSettings.png "Use Runtime Filter* as Linear")